nicopaulb/blog/_posts/en/2024-08-06-homeserver.md

 ![Docker](docker.png){: w="400" h="150"}
 _Docker_

-For those reasons, using Docker is an ideal choice and it becomes trivial to manage multiples services running on the same server and not think about dependencies, incompatibilities, etc...
+For those reasons, using Docker is an ideal choice, and it becomes trivial to manage multiples services running on the same server and not think about dependencies, incompatibilities, etc...

 Also, I define all my container configuration in YAML files by using Docker Compose.
 This way all the server configurations can be easily backed up and updated.